Estranged from parental support

 - hosting events and activities and being there to talk to if needed.

 Accommodation is available over the summer so you do not have to worry about signing up to another contract if in between contracts.
 When you move into private accommodation in your second year the university can also act as a guarantor if you need us to.

 To ensure you have the best experience at Graduation we offer a package for estranged students who have received support from us.
-Our current package includes covering the cost of the graduation gown hire and a photo package to capture the experience on the day.
+Our current package includes covering the cost of the graduation gown hire.

 We support our Graduates who have disclosed with the Ask Jan Membership to ensure they have access to wellbeing support for one year after graduation.